 The capital of Bogota is an ideal place to plan cool tours and experiences.

-Cool things you can do and see in Bogota (+)
+Cool things to do in Bogota (+)

 - Free walking tours to visit the city: I love the War and Peace tour and the Heroe Tour.

 - Book a private tour if you want a personalized experience.
-Gran Colombia does a great job.

 - Learn the stories behind each graffiti with the Bogota graffiti tour.